Best Hiking Socks 2023 - Outdoors Magic

 The Expert

 I’ve been reviewing outdoor gear for various outdoor magazines for over 10 years and in that time I’ve served on the juries for the ISPO Awards, Scandinavian Outdoor Awards and the OIA Awards in the UK.
-I’m primarily a hiker and got my first gig as an outdoor journalist after writing about one of my first big adventures, walking the 1000-mile perimeter of Wales.
+I’m primarily a hiker and got my first gig as an outdoor journalist after writing about one of my first big adventures when I walked the 1000-mile perimeter of Wales.
 I can tell you that I got through a lot of hiking socks on that trip.
 Since then, I’ve gone on to tread plenty more long distance trails, including the Cambrian Way and West Highland Way, and I dabble in a bit of trail running too.

 How We Tested The Products

 I personally tested all of the socks you can see here on this page.
 There were actually a lot of other socks tested but they didn’t make the cut – so what you see here is my curation of the best options I’ve tried.
-The process of selection goes back about three years, though you can rest assured that all of the socks that have been chosen are still available on the market.
+The process of selection goes back three years, though you can rest assured that all of the socks that have been chosen are still available on the market.

-In my tests, I put numerous days of hiking into each pair of socks, usually with a heavy hiking backpack.
+In my tests, I put at least 20 days of hiking into each pair of socks, usually with a heavy hiking backpack.
 The winners, for example, were worn on hikes within the Cairngorms of Scotland.
 Others were worn on my various adventures in my homeland of Wales and also in the Lake District, Peak District and on dog walks with my Border Terrier on the Wiltshire Downs.
-I generally wear hiking socks just day-to-day (because why not?) and therefore all of these socks have just been generally lived in over the past few years.
+I wear hiking socks just day-to-day (because why not?) and therefore all of these socks have just been generally lived in over the past few years.

 With each pair I look for comfort, obviously, and I also assess their durability, warmth, wickability, breathability and drying time.
 Then there’s the smell test too.
-Fortunately, all of the socks that I selected for this roundup passed there!
+Fortunately, all of the socks that I selected for this round-up passed there!

 1. Darn Tough Hiker Micro Crew